yamanidev/mohamedyamani.com/src/content/blog/difference-between-var-and-let-in-js.md

 That was the main difference between **var** and **let**, I hope you learned a thing or two!

-Follow my blog and my [Twitter](https://twitter.com/yamanidev) for more!

 Have a nice one!